 Is there vegetarian and vegan food in Greece?

-Vegetarians can eat very well in Greece.
+Vegetarians can eat very well in Greece and the Greek Islands.
 Traditional Greek food may be biased towards meat and fish, especially when it comes to main courses.
 However, vegetables play an important role in Greek cuisine so there is plenty on the menu for veggies.
 Typically, veggie food will be found on the meze, appetisers and side-dish sections of the menu (meze is Greek tapas).
 But don’t feel side-lined.
 Ordering a few of these dishes will give you a varied and substantial meal.
 I’ve included a few of the most popular Greek vegetarian dishes below.

 5. Stuffed grape leaves, Dolmades